 I quickly called my partner to come back to the hospital and as he got their they were using the clamp to see if my cervix was open it was very hard to see with all the clots, but she managed to see and started telling the other doctors she is going into active labour and at this point I was crying because I knew I wasn’t allowed to have a natural labour, and I would be all by myself.
 They then started prepping the theatre for me and called in the head doctor and my gynaecologist to assist with the emergency c-section.
 They called Westmead hospital and asked them to transfer an additional 2 litres of blood as the 4 units weren’t going to be enough.
 Whist they were prepping me I had my partner call my mum and she quickly rushed to the hospital.

 I had been trying to prepare myself for this day since I walked into that hospital.
 I had to stay positive for the sake of our baby girl.
 And the rest of the night was a bit of a blur.
 Now the rest of the work was up to her, which wasn’t fair.
 What baby comes into the world already having to fight for their life.
 Well, mine did.
-At 4:55am on the 20th of September, 2017, Alexis entered the world.
+At 4:55am on the 20th of September, Alexis entered the world.
 BREATHING.
-At just 33 weeks and 1 day gestation, she was a tiny 1880grams and 44cms long.
-The C-section was probably the easiest part of it all, as I was asleep but little did I know they had to perform 3 surgeries in that one procedure, they had to fix the burst uterus, perform the c-section and cut Alexis out as my endometriosis had wrapped around the whole placenta and uterus.
+At just 33+1 weeks gestation, she was a tiny 1880grams and 44cms long.
+The C-section was probably the easiest part of it all, as I was asleep but little did I know they had to perform 3 surgeries in that one procedure, they had to fix the burst uterus, perform the c-section and cut Alexis out as my endometriosis which had wrapped around the whole placenta and uterus.
 So off went my tiny baby girl to NICU with her father, where she would spend the next 32 days and nights.

 Although I didn’t get my ‘fairy tale’ start to motherhood, I was incredibly thankful my baby girl came out breathing.
 It was almost a bit of relief for Joshua and I. I remember my partner and mum coming into recovery and letting me know she was ok and showing me photos of my little princess.